 Mercury-free dentistry restores your teeth without amalgam (“silver”) fillings.
 Amalgam contains a variety of metals, including about 50% mercury.
-If you’re like many people who want to limit their exposure to mercury and want a dentist who understands their concerns, Dr. Siny Thomas of Sugar Land can help.
-He stopped placing amalgam fillings in 2005.
+If you’re like many people who want to limit their exposure to mercury and want a dentist who understands your concerns, Dr. Siny Thomas of Sugar Land can help.
+He hasn’t placed any amalgam fillings since 2005.
 And he offers a natural-looking alternative.

 Mercury-Free Composite Fillings